Health effects from exposure to contaminated air may vary from short term effects to long lasting chronic effects.

 Complete instructions on how to do this are posted here.

-To donate funding to the research please click here for more details.
+To donate funding to the University of Washington research please contact the GCAQE.

 Another blood test under development is intended to provide objective evidence of brain damage, but it is not specific to toxins.
 More information here.